Robotix22/edk2-tucana/README.md

 ## Not Working

-everything expect Display for some reason
+everything expect Display for some reason.

 ## Dependencies